A Gift from Above

 War on the Saints

-5 Now the beast was given a mouth uttering great boasts and blasphemies; and for forty-two months he was given authority to act.1 6 So he opened his mouth to speak blasphemies against God: to blaspheme2 both his name and his tabernacle (that is, those who dwell in heaven).
+5 Now the beast was given a mouth uttering great boasts and blasphemies; and for forty-two months he was given authority to act.1 6 So he opened his mouth to speak blasphemies against God: to speak evil of2 his name and of his tabernacle (that is, those who dwell in heaven).
 7 Moreover, it was granted to him to wage war against the saints and overpower them; and authority over every tribe and people and language and nation was given to him.
-8 And all who dwell on the earth will worship the beast, all whose name has not been written in the Scroll of Life belonging to the Lamb who was slain from the foundation of the world.3 9 If anyone has an ear, let him hear: 10 If anyone is meant for4 captivity, into captivity he will go; if anyone is meant to be killed5 with the sword, with the sword he will be killed.
+8 And all who dwell upon the earth will worship the beast, all whose name has not been written from the founding of the world in the Scroll of Life that belongs to the Lamb who was slain.3 9 If anyone has an ear, let him hear: 10 If anyone is destined for4 captivity, into captivity he will go; if anyone is destined to be killed5 with the sword, with the sword he will be killed.
 Herein lies the faith and patient endurance6 of the saints.

 The Beast from the Earth